elasticio/api-docs/source/includes/_contracts.md

 Returns `409` if Contract has no members and `attributes.roles` doesn't contain `owner` role.

-## Update an invitation to the Contract
+## Update an invitation to the Contract's scope

 > Example Request: